hugop95/discord-table/README.md

 (such as maximum length authorized per message).
 * The maximum width allowed by the table before a line wraps to another line depends on the client's screen width.
 You might need to adjust column lengths and space between columns to ensure that most users can see each line properly.
+* Some Emojis and special characters that are full width may shift how columns appear